Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 When using CMAF chunks for delivery, each CMAF fragment may be split into multiple CMAF chunks.
 If the CMAF fragment contained any `moof/pssh` boxes, copies of these boxes SHALL be present in each CMAF chunk that starts with an independent media sample.

-Note: While DASH only requires the presence of `moof/pssh` in the first CMAF chunk, the requirement is more extensive in the interest of HLS interoperability.
+Note: While DASH only requires the presence of `moof/pssh` in the first CMAF chunk, the requirement is more extensive in the interest of HLS interoperability [[HLS-LowLatency]].

 ## Encryption and DRM signaling in the MPD ## {#CPS-mpd}